Termination Payments – Changes to the tax treatment

-- Following its consultation in 2015, the Government has now confirmed the changes which will be made in how termination payments will be taxed, and published draft legislation for comment.
+- The Government has now confirmed the changes which will be made in how termination payments will be taxed, and published draft legislation for comment.

 Key points are:

 - the existing £30,000 income tax exemption for termination payments will continue to apply, as will the unlimited exemption for employee national insurance contributions (“NICs”) (provided, as now, the payment is not “earnings”).
 However, employers’ NICs will be due on any termination payment in excess of £30,000, making termination payments more costly for employers;

 - all PILONs (payment in lieu of notice) will now be taxed and subject to NI payments (irrespective of whether they are contractual or non-contractual).
 In fact, any payment or benefit which the employee would have received during his notice period (had he worked it) will be subject to tax and NICs.
 Further details of how this provision will operate in practice are set out below;

 - the exemption for payments due to injury and disability will be retained, but will be amended so that it will not extend to injury to feelings unless the injury amounts to a “psychiatric injury or other recognised medical condition”;